stevenjgibbons/LEOPACK-2022-revision/README.md

 https://forum.mmm.ucar.edu/threads/how-to-fix-error-rank-mismatch-between-actual-argument-at-1-and-actual-argument-at-2.11998/#post-27521

-This error affects only the external codes in the linalg directory and those stand along programs with eigenvalue problems.
+This error affects only the external codes in the linalg directory and those stand-alone programs with eigenvalue problems.
 If this issue occurs then add the term -fallow-argument-mismatch to the end of the line OPTIM= in the relevant Makefile

 e.g.